zombodb/zombodb/README.md

 ZomboDB will continue to support ES 1.7 under the `v3.x` versioning scheme, and ES 2.4 under the `v4.x` scheme.

 Going forward, ZomboDB will follow, at least, the major version number of Elasticsearch.
-So when ZomboDB gets ES 5 support, it'll be as `v5.x`.
+As such, the ZomboDB version to support ES 5.6 is currently `v5.6.4-1.0.0`.
 The same will be true of ES 6 support.

-Support for Elasticsearch 1.7 will continue for the foreseeable future, and all bugfixes, regardless of which version they're reported against, will be fixed for all supported versions of Elasticsearch (where applicable).
+Other than for security fixes or very serious bugs Support for Elasticsearch 1.7 and 2.4 is now suspended.
+Going forward, only ES v5.6.x (and soon ES 6.0) will be supported.

 ## Releases